DH-SOARESE/Kolt-DOORS/LICENÇA.md

 - **Roblox Context**: Since this appears to be a Roblox-related library, ensure compliance with Roblox’s Terms of Service when distributing or using this library in Roblox games.
 - **Language**: I provided the license in English, as it’s standard for open-source licenses.
 If you prefer it in Portuguese (e.g., to match your code comments), I can translate it.

-If you have specific requirements (e.g., a different license type, additional terms, or a Portuguese version), let me know, and I’ll adjust it!